saisandeshk/BuildAnLLM/README.md

    - **Glass Box Training**: Watch the model learn step-by-step.
    - **Colored Tokens**: See exactly how the tokenizer splits your input text with color-coded tokens (hover for IDs).
    - **Real-time Controls**: **Start/Pause/Resume** and ⏭️ **Step to Next Batch** buttons for manual stepping.
+   - **Attention Heatmaps**: Visualize how the model attends to different tokens in the sequence (visible when paused).
    - **Live Metrics**: Monitor Loss, Gradient Norms, and Validation performance in real-time.

 #### Command-line